-People interested in HVAC quickly discover why these careers are continuing to grow.
-One is homeowners taking advantage of government incentives to upgrade to more energy-efficient comfort systems.
+There are several reasons why these careers are increasingly popular.
+One is federal incentives to upgrade to more energy-efficient comfort systems.
 There's also the transition away from R-22 Freon®, which affects old models.
-Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s spurred further growth in new construction homes.
+Finally, there’s the red-hot real estate market and a property shortage that’s spurred further growth in new construction homes.

 - Air conditioners